alyssia-chen/alyssia-chen.github.io/essays/Chens-quest-for-smart-questions.md

 To me, questions help you bridge and solidify your knowledge, so improving this skill can help you learn more effectively.

-*Sidenote: if you didn’t get the joke in the title, try saying “Chen’s Quest” but in reverse order*
+*Sidenote: In case you didn’t get the joke in the title, try saying “Chen’s Quest” but in reverse order*